Visual Studio Code Setup for Godot

 Recommended Extensions

-If you create a project in Godot Launcher with the "Use VS Code" option checked, these extensions are automatically recommended when you open the project in VS Code.
-You don’t need to install them manually.
+If you create or update a project in Godot Launcher with VS Code enabled, these extensions are automatically recommended when you open the project in VS Code.
+You don’t need to find them manually.

 To improve your experience when working with Godot projects, the following extensions are recommended: